dieterpl/zsh-config-bundle/README.md

-Prime shell is a macOS shell bundle based on oh-my-zsh.
-This is a complete ready to use shell bundle optimized for performance and usability.
+Prime shell is a shell bundle based on oh-my-zsh for macOs.
+This is a complete ready to use bundle optimized for performance and usability.

 # Features